-Not only does air conditioning keep you comfortable, it’s also crucial for your health through the dog days of summer.
-As a result, when the cool air suddenly isn’t blowing or your air conditioner won’t turn on at all, you’re not able to shop around for more than a couple days.
+Not only does your AC system keep you comfortable, it’s also crucial for your health through the dog days of summer.
+As a result, when the cool air suddenly isn’t blowing or your air conditioner won’t start up at all, you’re not able to shop around for more than a couple days.

-When your air conditioner goes out in the heat of the summer, you don’t always have time to look around for different quotes or research what you can expect to pay.
-Not being sure how much it may cost when the air conditioner service tech arrives can be intimidating, so we’re here to provide several price ranges on some standard services so you won’t be surprised when Sunbeam Service Experts shows up to get you cool and comfortable again.
+When your air conditioner goes out in the heat of the summer, you may not have time to look around for different quotes or research what you can expect to pay.
+Not knowing how much it may cost when the air conditioner service technician shows up can be scary, so we’re here with several price ranges on some basic services so you won’t be surprised when Sunbeam Service Experts arrives to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 - $500